PoomSmart/EmojiFonts/CAVEATS.md

 ## JoyPixels Emoji

-- Nothing of significant.
+- Unicode 15.0 only.

 ## OpenMoji Emoji

+- Unicode 15.0 only.
 - Couple emojis of different skins will not share the same hair color as it seems so in the original OpenMoji.
 In my opinion, this is better because why would two people of different races always share the same hair color?

 ## Samsung One UI Emoji

+- Unicode 15.0 only.
 - One UI 6 beta still has version 5 of paired emojis.
 - Eye in speech emoji is from the older design of One UI.
 Samsung just didn't include it in One UI 5.0 officially.

 ## Toss Face Emoji

-- Unicode 14.0 only.
-For emojis that are not supported, they are replaced with Twemoji Unicode 14.0 because this vendor has the closest emoji style.
+- Unicode 15.0 only.
+For emojis that are not supported, they are replaced with Twemoji Unicode 15.0 because this vendor has the closest emoji style.
 - _PNGs only_.

 ## Twitter Twemoji

-- Nothing of significant.
+- Unicode 15.0 only.

 ## WhatsApp Emoji